 https://www.pewresearch.org/short-reads/2016/11/09/how-the-faithful-voted-a-preliminary-2016-analysis/

 Amy, I agree sex/misogyny is also a factor.
-Apparently, it’s not only a challenge to get white Christians to support Jesus’ teachings, but also males.
+Apparently, it’s not only a challenge to get white Christians to recognize and support Jesus’ teachings, but also males.

 For anyone not familiar with what has been happening in Texas, the Republican Party has had a strong grip over Texas since the 90’s.
 Texans are ready for change!
 I support Beto and love that he continues to fight for Texas.
 If our next champion is Talarico, I will happily support him too.
 I’m not overly religious but I am drawn to Talarico because he is a great speaker (reminds me of Obama’s skills) and his values.